platanus/negroku/README.md

 Negroku
 =======

-Negroku is a opinionated collection of recipes for capistrano.
+Negroku is an opinionated collection of recipes for capistrano.

 The goal is to be able to deploy **ruby on rails applications** and **static websites** without the hassle of configure and define all the stuff involved in an application deployment.